FOR PUBLICATION IN WEST'S HAWAI`I REPORTS AND PACIFIC REPORTER

 age or older; or

-attitude, and/or criminal history (both juvenile and adult), future criminal activity remains probable; or
+history (both juvenile and adult), future criminal activity remains

 activity; or

-commitment to prison (employment, military service, ability to meet commitments, willingness to deal responsibility [(sic)]
+(employment, military service, ability to meet commitments, willingness

-with personal problems, etc.), it is unlikely that the offender would respond positively to a program of parole supervision
+etc.), it is unlikely that the offender would respond positively to a

 17. There does not appear to be any statute authorizing the HPA to appoint counsel to represent a prisoner at a minimum-term hearing.
 However, at the time D'Ambrosio appeared before the HPA for his minimum-term hearing, HRS chapter 802, which sets forth the mechanism for providing counsel to an indigent prisoner, included the following relevant sections: